BartShoot/NoodleCV/README.md

 # 🧰 Stack

 Application is developed in C# with AvaloniaUI targeting desktop platforms (Windows, Linux and MacOS).
 The UI is using FluentAvalonia to match modern operating systems.
 The image processing library for this project is OpenCV.
 The code is kept in line with MVVM architecture.
+Long weekend commit